rscode999/cnet/README.md

 If you have GnuMake installed, change the `EIGEN_DIRECTORY_PATH` variable in the [Makefile](Makefile) to the name of your Eigen folder.
 Your executable's name will be `OUTPUT_EXECUTABLE_NAME`.

-To use CNet in your program, include the "network.cpp" file in the "cnet" directory:
+To use CNet in your program, include the "core.cpp" file in the "cnet" directory:
 ```
-#include "cnet/network.cpp"
+#include "cnet/core.cpp"
 ```

+Including "cnet/network.cpp" does not include saving and loading networks from files.

 You may want to use the CNet namespace as well:
 ```